-This is largely thanks to Memento‘s Oscar-nominated screenplay, which Nolan co-wrote with his brother Jonah (based off a short story by Jonah), and which remains his strongest effort to-date.
-In lesser hands, the script’s unique structure – present day and flashback scenes are shown in alternating order, before joining up for the finale – could easily have amounted to little more than a cheap gimmick designed to keep us off-balance.
+This is largely thanks to Memento‘s Oscar-nominated screenplay, which Nolan co-wrote with his brother Jonah (based on a short story by Jonah), and which remains his strongest effort to date.
+In lesser hands, the script’s unique structure – present-day and flashback scenes are shown in alternating order, before joining up for the finale – could easily have amounted to little more than a cheap gimmick designed to keep us off-balance.
 Instead, Nolan uses this disorienting mechanic as a way of putting us in Leonard’s shoes; his confusion matches our own, and the immersive quality of this is uncanny.

 Achieving this effect without allowing Memento to descend into an incomprehensible mess is arguably the greatest triumph of Nolan’s career – but others deserve their share of the credit, too.
 So, hats off to the film’s Oscar-nominated editor Dody Dodd, who keeps the transition between both narrative threads crisp, and its cinematographer Wally Pfister, whose lurid colour and haunting black and white visuals make it possible to distinguish between the film’s overlapping timelines.